Ask Us: Readers ask about I-85 construction, new tenant for Rite Aid store - Salisbury Post

 Readers said their interest was piqued by the presence of construction workers at the store in recent weeks.

-The workers are in the middle of making exterior and interior renovations for a medical clinic, said city of Salisbury Communications Director Linda McElroy.
+The workers are in the middle of making exterior and interior renovations for a medical clinic that received a permit on Sept.
+21, said city of Salisbury Communications Director Linda McElroy.
 Contact information on the permit is listed for Magellan Construction LLC, of Lafayette, Louisiana, and Immunotek Bio Centers, also of Lafayette, Louisiana.

 On its website, ImmunoTek says it manages blood plasma collection sites.
 It’s an “emerging bio-tech company committed to the safe collection and procurement of human blood plasma from the public.”
 Its website lists a Salisbury location at the former Rite Aid site as “coming soon.”